 Any treatment which, in the opinion of DentaQuest, is not necessary or does not meet plan's criteria will not be covered.
 If the required documentation is not provided, the service cannot be adequately reviewed and will therefore be denied.
-If the prior authorization is denied for any reason, the service will not be out-of-network dentist may result in higher costs compared to a dentist who is in the network.
+If the prior authorization is denied for any reason, the service will not be covered, and you will be responsible for all associated costs.
+Dental procedures for cosmetic or aesthetic reasons are not covered.
+Coverage is limited to services listed in the Schedule of Benefits.
+If a service is not listed, it is not included and is not covered.
+To locate a network provider you may search the online provider directory at dentaquest.com/en/find-a-dentist.
+It is recommended that you work with your dentist to check benefit coverage prior to obtaining dental services.